hon-nova/eCoffee/README.md

+# 0. Introduction

+   As a coffee enthusiast, the project theme was born: the eCoffee website offers an online shopping experience.
+Utilizing Django classes and models, the platform integrates robust features such as user authentication, a customizable shopping cart, and secure payment processing via Stripe.
+Users can track their favorite coffee products.
+To simulate a realistic scenario, the project also includes comprehensive admin capabilities for managing inventory and users' purchase history, making it viable in the digital marketplace.

 # 1. Distinctiveness and Complexity
 ## **Distinctiveness:**

-   This project is an e-commerce website dedicated to selling coffee online, which allows registered users to make purchases via Stripe payment.
    The distinctiveness of this website is demonstrated through the integration of various comprehensive features that go beyond basic e-commerce functionalities:

-   1. Full-Stack Development: The project showcases a complete full-stack development approach, integrating both frontend and backend components seamlessly.
+   1. Full-Stack Development: The project showcases a complete full-stack development approach, integrating frontend and backend components and the third party service seamlessly.
-   2. Diverse Features: It incorporates multiple lessons and components learned throughout the course, such as product management, user authentication, and dynamic content rendering.
+   2. Diverse Features: It incorporates multiple lessons and components learned throughout the course, such as commerce concepts, user authentication, database structures and dynamic content rendering.
 Specific features include:
-      - Product Like/Unlike Option: Users can like or unlike products, adding an interactive element to the user experience.
+      - Product Like/Unlike Option: Users can like or unlike products, adding an interactive element to the user experience
-      - Stripe Payment Integration: Secure and reliable payment processing through Stripe, enhancing user trust and transaction safety.
+      - Stripe Payment Integration: Secure and reliable payment processing through Stripe, enhancing user trust and transaction safety
-      - User Purchase History: Registered users can view their purchase history, providing a personalized shopping experience.
+      - User Purchase History: Registered users can view their purchase history, providing a personalized shopping experience
-      - Admin Dashboard: A robust admin interface that allows administrators to manage products, view sales data, and generate reports.
+      - Admin Dashboard: A visual admin interface that allows administrators to manage products, view sales data, and reports

 ## **Complexity:**